 Michael D. Mulholland – CFO, Treasurer and Corporate Secretary

-Michael Mulholland brings to CytoDyn more than 25 years of senior level financial leadership for public companies in the business services, retail and manufacturing industries.
+Mr. Mulholland brings to CytoDyn more than 25 years of senior level financial leadership for public companies in the business services, retail and manufacturing industries.
 His broad experience includes strategic planning, corporate finance, including raising debt and equity capital, acquisitions, corporate restructurings, SEC reporting, risk management, investor relations and corporate governance matters.
-In addition to his financial management experience, Mulholland has also managed IP-asset development for the chemical inventions of a leading European scientific inventor for improving human health, working with IP counsel to evaluate and prosecute domestic and foreign patent applications.
-Most recently, from 2011-2012, he served as CFO of Nautilus, Inc., a NYSE-listed developer and marketer of fitness equipment.
-He previously was co-CFO of Corporate Management Advisors, Inc., a private holding company of various businesses and investments, including a majority interest in a publicly held manufacturing company, from 2010 to 2011; vice president of finance of Gevity HR, Inc., a former Nasdaq-listed professional employer organization, from 2008 to 2009; CFO and secretary of Barrett Business Services, Inc., a Nasdaq-listed business services firm, from 1994 to 2008; and executive vice president, CFO and secretary of Sprouse-Reitz Stores Inc., a former publicly held retail company, from 1988 to 1994.
+In addition to his financial management experience, Mr. Mulholland has also managed IP-asset development for the chemical inventions of a leading European scientific inventor for improving human health, working with IP counsel to evaluate and prosecute domestic and foreign patent applications.
+Most recently, from 2011-2012, he served as Chief Financial Officer of Nautilus, Inc., a NYSE-listed developer and marketer of fitness equipment.
+He previously was Co-Chief Financial Officer of Corporate Management Advisors, Inc., a private holding company of various businesses and investments, including a majority interest in a publicly held manufacturing company, from 2010 to 2011; Vice President of Finance of Gevity HR, Inc., a former Nasdaq-listed professional employer organization, from 2008 to 2009; Chief Financial Officer and Secretary of Barrett Business Services, Inc., a Nasdaq-listed business services firm, from 1994 to 2008; and Executive Vice President, Chief Financial Officer and Secretary of Sprouse-Reitz Stores Inc., a former publicly held retail company, from 1988 to 1994.
 He began his career with Deloitte & Touche LLP.
-Mulholland received a B.S. in accounting and an MBA in finance from the University of Oregon.
+Mr. Mulholland received a B.S. in accounting and a M.B.A. in finance from the University of Oregon.
 He is a certified public accountant.

 | || |

-Nitya G. Ray, Ph.D. – Senior VP – Manufacturing
+Nitya G. Ray, Ph.D. – Chief Technology Officer - Head of Process Sciences, Manufacturing & Supply Chain

 1111 Main St.